Maitake Mushroom Tincture Dual Extraction

 Known Dosages (for Adults)

-Please note: Dosage depends on the reason for use.
-General dosage suggestion for this extract is 25-30 drops (approx 1/4 tsp) three times a day just before meals in a small amount of water or juice up to 6 weeks at a time.
+Dosage depends on the reason for use.
+General known dosage for this extract is 25-30 drops (approx 1/4 tsp) three times a day just before meals in a small amount of water or juice up to 6 weeks at a time.

 [tab name="Precautions"]